 That little bit of knowledge re-sparked an interest in wine that I had long forgotten.
 I was now looking forward to the wine pairings almost as much as the food.
 I bought another book, Kevin Zraly’s Windows on the World Complete Wine Course, and just devoured the information.

-By the time we got to Eleven Madison Park, I was hooked.
-Dinner was wonderful and the wine pairings blew my mind.
-In some ways, I think the meal is one of my favorites simply because of the wine.
-It was my first ever taste of both Sancerre and Sauternes, and the pairings took the food and elevated it, both the wine and food being better because of each other.
 From that day forward, I have been an oenophile.
 I’ve read dozens of books, taken wine classes, hosted parties and tastings in my home, and travelled to Napa and Sonoma to cement my understanding and educate my palate.
 My interest in spirits and cocktails followed right along and I have taken my wine obsession further by completing and passing Level 2 with the Court of Master Sommeliers.
-It’s a wild ride, and I plan on documenting it every step of the way.
+As a Certified Sommelier I began working in the industry, consulting food and wine businesses, selling wine with a distributor, working as Sommelier for private, corporate and charity events, and hosting wine tastings and classes.
+It’s a wild ride and I’m enjoying it every step of the way.